 New Talent strand film teams will also have the opportunity to network with financiers and participants from the main PFM in general events during the market.

-Alumni of the New Talent strand include Censor (2021), White Riot (2019), Running for the Revolution (2020) and A Million Days (2023).
+Alumni of the New Talent strand include If the Streets Were On Fire (2022), Censor (2021), White Riot (2019), Running for the Revolution (2020) and Boiling Point (2021).
 Teams who attended the market have landed finance or sales representation as a result of the meeting, and built momentum towards production and release.

 Support & Training

-The Film London Production Team will lead training for the New Talent strand.
-It will comprise an intensive online Prep Week in September and a final training day on 11th October, the day before the market.
+The Film London Production Team leads training for the New Talent strand.
+It tends to comprise an intensive online Prep Week in September and a final training day on the day before the market.